Chordoma Genome Project

 We are funding the Wellcome Trust Sanger Institute in the United Kingtom to analyze the DNA of chordoma tumors.
 The Sanger Institute is one of the worlds premier cancer genomics research centers and has an extensive track record of identifying cancer-causing mutations in other cancers.
 Chordoma tumor samples for this project are provided by Dr. Adrienne Flanagan at the University College London.

 Open Data Sharing

 We believe that disseminating the data generated from this project could enable important discoveries that would not otherwise be possible.
 Therefore, data is made freely available online so that all scientists interested in chordoma can bring their expertise to bear on this disease.
-Verified mutation data is accessible from the European Genome Archive.
+Verified A change in the genetic information (DNA) in a cell.
+Mutations occur every day all over the body and are usually harmless.
+In some cases, the mutations allow the cells to hide from the immune system and grow out of control, forming tumors. data is accessible from the European Genome Archive.

 Chromothripsis, a newly discovered way that cancer can form, was found in approximately 20% of chordomas

 The Chordoma Foundation has been sponsoring genomic research on chordoma at the Sanger Institute since 2009.
 Thus far, over 400 mutations have been identified in several dozen genes, including some genes which fall in pathways that are therapeutically relevant.
 All of the mutations are being verified though a secondary sequencing method, and analysis is ongoing to determine the significance of the mutations that have been identified.